Marcos Hocevar

 Marcos Hocevar (born 26 September 1955) is a former professional tennis player from Brazil.

+Hocevar was born in Ijuí, Rio Grande do Sul, of Slovene descent.

 During his career he finished runner-up at 2 singles events and won 1 doubles title.
 He achieved a career-high singles ranking of World No. 30 in 1983 and a career-high doubles ranking of World No. 86 in 1985.

 Hocevar was the recipient of the first recorded Golden set in competitive male tennis, losing to Bill Scanlon 2–6, 0–6 at Delray Beach in 1983.